-RESIST LAUGHTER - COMING SOON
+RESIST LAUGHTER (2015 - ONGOING)

 “It’s very sad that a person fears her safety, just because she supports basic human rights.
 In this atmosphere, fighting for women’s rights is a luxury for many people,” Gizem, 2016.

-A tweet took me to Turkey initially - an image of young women laughing in the street and the Turkish words #derinkahkaha (resist laughter).
-The post was one of thousands shared by Turkish women to protest comments by the country’s then Deputy Prime Minister who said women should not laugh in public.
+A tweet took me to Turkey initially - an image of young women laughing in the street and the Turkish words #direnkahkaha (resist laughter).
+The post was one of thousands shared by Turkish women to protest comments by the country’s then-Deputy Prime Minister who said women should not laugh in public.
 The post found me, 16,000 kms away.

-Tentatively calling myself a feminist for the first time, I wanted to learn more about these women and hoped to connect with them; digital natives taking to virtual streets connecting with an international women’s movement.
+It made me want to learn more about these women; digital natives taking to virtual streets connecting with an international women’s movement.

-I first visited in Turkey 2015.
-Many I interviewed and photographed identified with the word feminist.
+I first visited in Turkey 2015, the same year I began tentatively calling myself a feminist.
+Many I interviewed and photographed identified with the word.
 Some rejected the label and the movement as Western, preferring that their actions alone define them.
-As a group, they were unified in their outrage about skyrocketing numbers of murdered women - 1400% increase between 2003 and 2010 - but on every other issue they were divided: motherhood, politics, sexuality, tradition and religion.
+As a group, they were unified in their outrage about skyrocketing numbers of murdered women - 1400% increase between 2003 and 2010.
+On every other issue, they were divided: motherhood, politics, sexuality, tradition, and religion.